Carhul/Wingmans-Brygge/README.md

 ### Project Goals ###
 This project`s goal is to help the site owners - the founders of Wingmans, to achieve their goal of inspiring others with their passion for home brew.

+    Note; the review section is fictional, as this is a new approach for the Wingmans.
+But it needed to be included as part of the assessment criteria for this project.

 ### User Goals ###
 * Find inspiration for home brew